vsanthanam/Athena/README.md

 Athena is a library that provides type-safe APIs for working with JSON objects in Swift.
 It provides an idiomatic solution that is both faster and easier to use than Foundation's `JSONSerialization` API.
 It takes advantage of modern Swift language features, and provides APIs for easily creating, mutating, serializing, and deserializing JSON values.
 It also provides a system to easily encode other Swift types into a JSON representation and decode those same types from correctly shaped JSON values.

 Athena is based on [Freddy](https://github.com/bignerdranch/Freddy), an early library for working with JSON in Swift that is no longer maintained by its original authors.
+The library itself has non-Apple dependencies, but the package does use the [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) and [DocC](https://github.com/apple/swift-docc-plugin) Swift Package Manager plugins.

 ## Installation